 This report on the mine inflows, discharges and probable hydrologic consequences is submitted in compliance with the stipulations of the Mining and Reclamation permits for the mine noted above.
-Since the mines are in close proximity, the effects are combined.
 The McClane Canyon mine remains in temporary cessation.

 This report shall discuss the effect of McClane Canyon Mine (MCM) on the hydrologic regime, and then give an overview of the surface water system and groundwater monitoring.
 This report shall conclude with a discussion of the cumulative effect on the hydrology of East Salt Creek.